 What follows, then, is a step-by-step “primer” on the process.
 There are sometimes nuances, of course, but consider this to be a "getting started" guide.
 Following the Primer, you can dig a little deeper by reading through the Ohio Homeschooling FAQ page.

 First is a quick step by step guide.
-Following that are details on each step noted.
+Following that are details on each step noted. if you are feeling overwhelmed, see the Quick Steps section for now.
+There is also a Quick Start video on the Getting Started page.

 Building blocks - The Primer: getting started